 Make-up, lipstick, mascara, foundation, eye shadow, eye liner, concealer, lip liner, lip balm, blush

-An episode of vomiting, loose stool or mild diarrhea
+Ingesting cosmetics can cause an episode of vomiting, loose stool, or mild diarrhea.

-If your child is not having any symptoms, give a few sips of water and watch for the symptoms described above.
+If your child is not having symptoms, give them a few sips of water and watch for symptoms.
 If your child experiences persistent or continued vomiting, diarrhea, or coughing, call IPC immediately at 1-800-222-1222.

 Cosmetics are manufactured and sold to be used on the skin, eyes and lips to enhance appearance.
 Ingredients vary between the type and brand of cosmetics, but may include oils, waxes, perfumes, coloring agents, pigments, lanolin, antioxidants, preservatives and emulsifying agents.

-Minimally toxic in small amounts such as a taste or lick.
+Cosmetics are minimally toxic in small amounts such as a taste or lick.
 This may cause mild irritation to the stomach/intestines.
-Other cosmetic items such as, but not limited to, hair color/dye, semi-permanent pigments (such as eyeliner "tattooing" or eyelash tinting) may be more toxic than other cosmetics.
+Other cosmetic items such as, but not limited to, hair color or dye, semi-permanent pigments (such as eyeliner "tattooing" or eyelash tinting) may be more toxic than other cosmetics.
 If your child ate any of these items, call IPC at 1-800-222-1222.